dotzenith/lovesay/README.md

 ---

 ### ❖ What's New?
-0.3.7 - Switched to the `kolorz` package for colored output
+0.3.8 - Black is now used for formatting alongside isort

 ---